 entries related to KioskForge.

 Please report bugs and ideas on KioskForge Issues at GitHub or by mail to the team at KioskForge team.
-The former is the preferred method, but use whichever method suits you best.
+The former is preferred, but use whichever method suits you best.

 When you report a bug, please first log into the kiosk and run the command shown below to create a ZIP file containing the redacted kiosk files:

-kiosklogs.zip file to your bug report, be it by mail or via
+kiosklogs.zip file to your bug report, whether by email or

 All sensitive information (comment, user password, Wi-Fi name, Wi-Fi

-password, and the public SSH key) have been redacted out of the
+password, and the SSH keys) has been redacted out of the

 .kiosk file before inclusion in the ZIP archive.
 You can